Are Europeans abandoned to populism?

 Question: Which of these two political systems would you prefer to govern your country?

-″A democratic political system with an elected Parliament that controls the government″*
+Response: ″A democratic political system with an elected Parliament that controls the government″*

 Base: EU countries